A community enriched by a robust and diverse Aerospace and STEM-based workforce.

 Industry Training and Support

-Since its creation, the Aerospace Academy has developed close ties with the aerospace industry community in the Texas Gulf Coast region serving more than 5,500 employees from approximately 60 companies.
-The Aerospace Academy, housed on site at NASA-Johnson Space Center, is uniquely positioned to gauge the ever-changing needs of the aerospace industry and respond accordingly with customized programs.
-It has facilitated numerous professional development training programs to assist aerospace company employees with upgrading their skills.
+Since its creation, Aerospace Education and Workforce has developed close ties with the aerospace industry community in the Texas Gulf Coast region serving more than 5,500 employees from approximately 60 companies.
+Aerospace Education and Workforce, housed at the Houston Space Port at Ellington, is uniquely positioned to gauge the ever-changing needs of the aerospace industry and respond accordingly with customized programs.